-USM’s School of Mass Communication and Journalism offers a Master’s in Mass Communication.
+USM’s School of Communication also offers a Master’s in Mass Communication.
 As with USM’s Master’s in Communication Studies program, students of the Master’s in Mass Communication program can choose between either a Master of Arts, which requires the completion of a master’s thesis, or a Master of Science, which replaces the thesis requirement with additional elective coursework.
 Students in both tracks take the same core classes in mass communication theory, critical and cultural theory, graduate research concepts and principles, content analysis, communication research methodology, and research in telecommunication media.
 The program offers electives courses in a wide range of topics, including advanced public relations principles, crisis management, telecommunication policy and regulation, advertising theory, advertising and consumer behavior, global communication systems, mass communication law, media and culture, minorities and the media, literary journalism, telecommunication media management, and the history of journalism.

 Online Master’s in Communication Programs for Residents of Mississippi